How to Fix Poor Customer Data Tracking in Field Sales

 Results

-dataCapture: 90% of customer interactions documented, accessibility: Instant access to customer history, personalization: Better customer relationship quality, timeframe: 2-3 weeks to adoption
+Most customer interactions documented digitally, instant access to customer history, better customer relationship quality, 2-3 weeks to adoption

 Timeframe